 Invoke in HTTP Client

 Aside from invoking a service via the browser, you can also invoke services via the HTTP Client.
-The HTTP Client is a neat API development tool introduced in Coder Studio v1.3 that allows developers to compose advanced requests to test their APIs.
-As of now, however, this feature is unsupported in Coder Cloud.
+The HTTP Client is a neat API development tool introduced in Coder Studio v1.3 that allows developers to compose advanced requests for testing their APIs.
+As of now, there is no counterpart for this feature in Coder Cloud.

 Select the service you want to run from the appearing dialog.

 Aside from the services explicitly declared in your script, you many find other services by checking the "Show hidden services" checkbox.
 These services are from your class or script's superclass.
 Thus, if you have used inheritance, you will also see the services of the inherited class.

 Click OK (or Invoke, in Coder Cloud).
 A new browser tab will open up displaying the details of the service you are about to invoke.

 The newly launched tab displays an interface we know as the service invoker.
 This page contains the description of the service you are trying to invoke (retrieved from the provided Groovydoc), the parameters of the service and their descriptions, request and response type options, and the invoke URL for the service.